ififfy/flipflip/docs/audio_text.md

 * **Next Scene at End** - The Next Scene will play when the audio track ends.
 * **Speed** - Control the playback speed of this track.

-FlipFlip will check for BPM metadata of the **first audio** file, which can then be used for timing the scene or effects.
+FlipFlip can use the BPM of the **first audio** file for timing the scene or effects.
+You can either (1) enter this value manually, (2) try to detect the BPM of the entered audio file, or (3) read the BPM from the ID3 metadata of the entered audio file.

-?> The BPM is taken from the ID3 metadata of the audio file.
-If your file(s) is missing this metadata, you can use a program like [Abyssmedia BPM Counter](https://www.abyssmedia.com/bpmcounter/) to detect it for you and populate the metadata in the file(s).

 ?> There is no limit to the number of audios you can use, but you may experience poor performance if you use too many.